saraculhane/acstats/TO-DO.md

 ### Things left to do with Reed Thesis template
-1. Change coloring of R input to match Knit HTML output (Check with library about shading code)
-2. Describe use of `cache = TRUE`

 #### Down the road

+1. Check with library about shading code
 1. Test other citation styles and make sure they match Reed College library requirements
 1. Add Table of Abbreviations (maybe in a text file/Rmd file?)
 1. Use index features like Hadley did in adv-r